-The Group recognises the identifiable assets and liabilities of acquired businesses at their acquisition date fair values.
-Where a significant amount of land and buildings are recognised in the acquired business, the fair value will be determined by an external valuer using an approach relevant to the private healthcare market in that country.
+The Group recognises the identifiable assets and liabilities of businesses at their business combination date fair values.
+Where a significant amount of land and buildings are recognised in the business combination, the fair value will be determined by an external valuer using an approach relevant to the private healthcare market in that country.